teamyappl/teamyappl/_posts/2016-08-31-Influxdb-Grafana.md

 ![](../img/posts/influxdb-grafana/grafana.png)

-Grafana is an open source metrics dashboard and graph editor for several datasources such as Graphite, Elasticsearch, OpenTSDB, Prometheus and InfluxDB
+Grafana is an open source metrics dashboard and graph editor for several data sources such as Graphite, Elasticsearch, OpenTSDB, Prometheus and InfluxDB

 ### Setting up InfluxDB and Grafana